 (she/her)

-About Labrini Gilpin, LPCC, CCM: Mrs. Gilpin is a Licensed Professional Clinical Counselor who resides and practices in the state of California (LPCC4154).
-Mrs. Gilpin received a Bachelor of Science in Psychology, a Bachelor of Science in Criminal Justice, and a Master of Arts in Forensic Psychology.
-Labrini attended Roger Williams University in Rhode Island and later moved to California in 2017, where she became licensed as a Licensed Professional Clinical Counselor (LPCC) and Certified Case Manager (CCM).
-Labrini tends to utilize different modalities based on the client's needs and experiences.
-She has collectively utilized acceptance and commitment therapy, solution focused therapy, supportive psychotherapy, person centered therapy, cognitive behavior therapy, dialectical behavior therapy, client centered therapy, motivational interviewing, and mindfulness/meditation.
-Labrini often uses a strength based approach to assist the patient in harnessing the power within them to make difficult decisions and make the changes that will help the client reach his or her goals.
-Depending on the patient's style and preferences, Labrini may also adopt a more existential and spiritual flavor to her sessions with clients.
-In 2020, Labrini and her husband adopted two rescues who are now permanent members of the family: Popeye and Olive Oil.
-In 2022, her first child was born.
-When she is not chasing after these puppies or her energetic toddler, in her free time Mrs. Gilpin likes to engage in activities that restore her mind, body, and soul whether that be through exercise, streaming shows, meditation, writing, listening to music, reading, or spending time with family and friends.
+About Labrini Gilpin, LPCC, CCM: Hi!
+My name is Labrini and I am a Licensed Professional Clinical Counselor who resides and practices in the state of California (LPCC4154).
+In regards to my background and education, I received a Bachelor of Science in Psychology, a Bachelor of Science in Criminal Justice, and a Master of Arts in Forensic Psychology.
+I attended Roger Williams University in Rhode Island and later moved to California in 2017, where I became licensed as a Licensed Professional Clinical Counselor (LPCC) and Certified Case Manager (CCM).
+Mental health and physical wellness has always been a passion of mine and I strive to lead by example.
+On a more personal note, in 2020 my husband and I adopted two rescues who are now permanent members of the family: Popeye and Olive Oil.
+I am a pet lover and consider them to be trials that then led to my two beautiful boys.
+When I am not chasing after my puppies or little humans, in my free time I like to engage in activities that restore my mind, body, and soul whether that be through exercise, streaming shows, meditation, writing, listening to music, reading, or spending time with family and friends.
+Taking long walks with my kids has become a tradition.
+Nature is my happy place!

 In our first session, we will introduce ourselves to one another to determine if we are a good therapeutic fit.
 I want you to feel comfortable enough to let me know what you need in sessions, this way I can adopt therapeutic modules that will best serve you, the way your mind works, and how you best respond to information.
 I will ask questions regarding your learning style, communication style and goals so that I can tailor sessions specifically to you.